minhdang26403/minimal-mistakes/_posts/2021-09-18-merge-sort.md

 ### Worst-case analysis

 Intuitively, we see that the worst case occurs when the partitioning procedure produces one subproblem with $n-1$ elements and one with $0$ elements.
-Let assume that this worst-case behavior happens in each partitioning routine.
+Let assume that this worst-case behavior happens in every partitioning routine.
 The running time of the partitioning is $cn$ for some constant c.
 The recursive call on the array of size $0$ checks the condition and returns, so this step costs constant time, and we can ignore it when solving the recurrence.
 The recurrence for the worst-case running time of quicksort is

 $$
 \begin{align}